auth0/docs/articles/flows/guides/implicit/add-login-implicit.md

 # Add Login Using the Implicit Flow

 ::: note
 This tutorial will help you add login to your single-page application (SPA) using the Implicit Flow.
 If you want to learn how the flow works and why you should use it, see [Implicit Flow](/flows/concepts/implicit).

-If you want to learn to call your API from a SPA, see [Call Your API Using the Authorization Code Flow with PKCE](/flows/guides/auth-code-pkce/call-api-auth-code-pkce).
+You can use the Implicit flow for login only use cases; if you need to request Access Tokens while logging the user in so you can call your API, use the [Authorization Code Flow with PKCE](/flows/concepts/auth-code-pkce).
 :::

 Auth0 makes it easy to implement the Implicit Flow by using: